 Additionally, if you choose a different color for the interior and exterior, that will increase costs.

-Cost Of Fiberglass Windows By Style
+Fiberglass Replacement Windows Prices By Style

 The style of window you choose will be one of the primary factors determining the cost.
 Fiberglass windows are offered in all of the most popular window designs, such as double hung, awning, bay, and even custom designs.